 - Low refrigerant

-Either way, the result is that the air conditioner's evaporator coil cannot operate to properly transfer heat, and consequently 'overcools' itself.
+Either way, the outcome is that the air conditioner's evaporator coil does not properly transfer heat, and in effect 'overcools' itself.
 The net effect of this super-cooling is condensation (that's water formation), and finally ice forms from that condensation as it cools below the freezing point.
 Yep, the A/C transformed into an old-school icebox.

 What Might You Do When Your A/C Freezes?

-- Confirm that there is nothing restricting the airflow to the system.
-Replace the furnace or air handler's filter and replace any return air filters.
-Open all the registers completely and ensure that they are not obstructed by furniture or drapes.
+- Do what you can to ensure airflow is not restricted.
+Replace the furnace or air handler's filter along with any return air filters.
+Open all the registers completely and ensure that they are not blocked by furniture or drapes.

 - Call Becht/Givens Service Experts.
 The air conditioning system needs to be inspected by a NATE-certified professional to ensure there are no refrigerant leaks or damage to the equipment.
 Simply schedule a Performance Inspection or Repair Diagnostic online, or call to talk to a live person right away.

 This can turn into a costly repair.
 When your unit ices over it can lead to damage to the compressor.
 Replacing your compressor could cost as much as a downpayment on a brand new air conditioner.
 Unfortunately, many people are forced to choose between installing a new system and repairing the damaged one.
 If you follow the steps above and quickly call a NATE-certified technician, you have better odds of getting a less expensive emergency.
 Your technician will diagnose the situation and how to avoid the issue from happening again.
 If a leak was really the cause (and that is rare, but possible), the leak has to be repaired or the unit will most likely freeze again.